Message from Marina Verlengia,

 We realize you may already have other obligations; however, becoming more knowledgeable about how things work at Drake before classes begin can be very significant in your successful transition to Drake.
 We hope you will take advantage of this special opportunity.

-1:30-2:30pm Library Tour Cowles Library Visit Cowles Library to learn about the resources available to you during your time at Drake.
-This Session will include a brief introduction to different library spaces and stations to get orientated with our services.
-Stations will include contact information for your subject librarian, physical library resources, electronic library resources, and finding materials relevant to your specific major or program.
+Visit Cowles Library to learn about the resources available to you during your time at Drake.
+This Session will include a short tour to get oriented to the different library spaces and a brief introduction to online resources available.